-Figure 4: Characterization of SVs using assembled whole-genomes and genome graphs using a pangenomic approach: (a) Schematic of structural variants (SVs) discovery using alignment of assembled whole genomes. (b) Schematic of genome graphs, which can then be used to characterize a pangenome and facilitate rapid genotyping of individuals, as 'core' regions (genomic regions that do not vary among individuals) are readily distinguished from 'accessory' regions (genomic regions that do vary among individuals).
+Figure 4: Characterization of SVs using assembled whole-genomes and genome graphs using multiple reference genomes: (a) Schematic of structural variant (SV) discovery using alignment of assembled whole genomes. (b) Schematic of genome graphs, which can then be used to characterize a pangenome and facilitate rapid genotyping of individuals, as 'core' regions (genomic regions that do not vary among individuals) are readily distinguished from 'accessory' regions (genomic regions that do vary among individuals).
 Genome graphs can also facilitate accurate genotyping as more than one allele may be considered at once.
-Pangenomic approaches remove reference bias and are better able to fully capture insertions, inversion haplotypes and complex SVs (i.e., genomic regions where multiple SVs occur in close proximity).
+The use of multiple reference genomes can reduce reference bias and are better able to capture insertions, inversion haplotypes and complex SVs (i.e., genomic regions where multiple SVs occur in close proximity).

-For intensively managed threatened species, individuals selected for reference genomes may not be the most biologically representative in that many are chosen to showcase a charismatic individual or are the result of opportunistic sampling.
-Regardless, in most cases, it is unlikely that a single individual accurately represents the diversity of the species as a whole, even in highly inbred species (Gao et al., 2019; McHale et al., 2012).
-The bias that comes with using a single reference genome presents a significant barrier to capturing all genomic diversity-including large and complex SVs-in species of interest, the impacts of which have been observed in soy (Liu et al., 2020), wheat (Montenegro et al., 2017), and Brassica spp.
-(Golicz et al., 2016).
+For species of conservation concern, individuals selected for reference genomes may not be the most representative in that some are chosen to showcase individuals known to the public (e.g., animal ambassadors) or are the result of opportunistic sampling.
+Regardless, in most cases, it is unlikely that a single individual accurately represents the genomic variation within the species as a whole, even in highly inbred species (Gao et al., 2019; McHale et al., 2012).
 The primary advantage of a pangenomic approach is that multiple alternative alleles are assessed while read mapping, effectively removing reference bias (Paten, Novak, Eizenga, & Garrison, 2017).
 In other words, sequence reads are not precluded from mapping if they are not represented in the primary reference (e.g. insertions, Figure 3).
-The promise of pangenomes is exemplified in agriculturally significant species such as soy where many more SVs are resolved using a pangenome compared to using an alignment-based approach with a single reference genome (Liu et al., 2020).
-However, the ability of conservation programs to establish pangenomes largely depends on the availability of existing genomic resources and the ability to secure substantive funding, likely limiting this approach to intensively managed threatened species.
+The promise of pangenomes is exemplified in crop species such as soy, wheat and Brassica spp. where many more SVs are resolved, leading to a paradigm shift in crop improvement (Della Coletta et al., 2021; Golicz et al., 2016; Liu et al., 2020; Montenegro et al., 2017; Song et al., 2020).
+However, the ability of conservation programs to establish pangenomes largely depends on the availability of existing genomic resources and the ability to secure substantive funding.
+In lieu of a conventional pangenome, whereby all genomic variation is captured, the targeted sequencing and assembly of multiple representative individuals to construct genome graphs may provide significant improvements over the use of a single reference genome of comparable assembly quality (Figure 2).
+For a related approach see Tigano et al., (2021).